GerbilSoft/rvthtool/doc/disc_image.md

 * Partition 0: Update @ 0x50000
 * Partition 1: Game @ 0x838000

-Game partitions are normally located 0xF800000 on encrypted retail and debug discs.
+Game partitions are normally located at 0xF800000 on encrypted retail and debug discs.

 Note that the update partition on this disc is garbage.
-It consists of incrementing DWORD values instead of an actual partition.
+It consists of 32-bit values, incrementing by 4, instead of an actual partition.
 Debug discs usually have two IOS WADs in the update partition: one for 64 MB MEM2 systems (RVT-R Reader), and one for 128 MB MEM2 systems (RVT-H Reader, NDEV).

 ## Region Setting